altocodenl/cell/readme.md

    - test recursive calls
    - test descending funarg (pass function)
    - test ascending funarg (return function)
+- Loops (cell.loop)

+- Upload
+   - Send a lambda call that does two things: 1) upload the file; 2) if data is not empty, set a link to it somewhere in the dataspace (name suggested by the llm).
+   - Convention: if you send a lambda (@ do) over the wire, you want us to call it.
+- Native calls
+   - Allow single paths with multiple values for native calls for shorter notation.
+   - add validations
+   - allow + for text, + - for lists/hashes (for lists, by value, for hashes, by key), % for intersection.
+   - test each of them, also with multiple arguments
+- More calls: edit, push, lepush (left add), pop, lepop
 - error (catch)
 - search (general call to get matching paths)
 - replace (macro): @! as lisp commas that turn off the quoting so that references are resolved at define time